Kong/kongponents/docs/components/dropdown-menu.md

 ### appearance

 Use this prop to specify the display style for the dropdown menu.
 Can be either `menu` (default) or `selectionMenu`.
 The `menu` style is the standard you have seen in the example above.
+Uses a standard `primary` `KButton` with hover state over items and no notion of "selection".

-The `selectionMenu` style is good for a clearer representation of what is selected. `selected` state is handled automatically when clicking a `KDropdownItem` if used in conjunction with the `items` prop.
-You will need to manually control selectedness if you are using the `items` slot.
+The `selectionMenu` style is good for a clearer representation of the currently selected menu item. `selected` state is handled automatically when clicking a `KDropdownItem` if used in conjunction with the `items` prop.
+If using the `items` slot, `KDropdownItem` children should use the `selectionMenuChild` prop to fire a `changed` event when clicked.
+You will need to manually control selectedness of each item using the `selected` prop.

 <div>
   <KDropdownMenu